twk6809/ARISS_mod_script_gen/HELPER.md

 Before starting a new script, clear out any old forms, working templates, and scripts.

+Be aware the native executables for Windows and the Mac might trip virus protection software.

 The tool can generate an outline report with just the **ISS rise time** and the **conference start time**.
 The script will be very incomplete, but the outline file is usable to aid in early event planning.